trustpoliticsfear/trustpoliticsfear.github.io/_texts/The-World-Ive-Grown-Up-In.md

 ## Bailey, 17, male, North West Sydney, Anglo Australian, agnostic

 We're facing a triple threat of terrorism, false fear and disorder.
 The false information in our society all makes a contribution to the spreading of fear.
 I think that if I were Muslim, I would feel very sad about the conflict between Muslims and others, but I think Muslim people should be responsible for their own actions, and it doesn't mean all Muslims are in the way to be judged.
 I would feel sad for the person who has been murdered and I would hope that people don't get involved in conflicts anymore.

+## Luke, 17, male, North West Sydney, Anglo Australian, religion not stated

+We live next to a Muslim school.
+So there's a lot of Muslim people in the area.
+When we walk the dog we see lots of them.
+So when we hear something like the war on terror, terrorist bombing, it's almost very hard to connect what we're hearing with what we're seeing, because we have nice people walking across the street, doing nothing, just being normal citizens.
+It becomes a little bit difficult to kind of understand how something like this is transpiring when we see the same kind of people behaving completely normally.

+##Tracey, 16, female, North West Sydney, Anglo Australian, Christian

+The war on terror has never personally impacted my family at all.
+It's just a background thing that we feel sorry for, but there's no real immediate impact on us.

 ## Monica, 17, female, North West Sydney, Indian Australian, Christian